DarrenCoppinger/milestone-project-4/README.md

 Each page has a message panel that appears directly under the navbar when a messages is generated.

 #### Home
-The Home page includes background image of a cocktail bar which is fixed in position at the center of the page.
-A floating transparent container appears infront of the image which holds a greeting statement.
+The Home page includes background image of a cocktail bar which is fixed in position at the centre of the page.
+A floating transparent container appears in front of the image which holds a greeting statement.
 There are also two buttons at the bottom of the container which change depending on whether the user is logged in or not.
 If they are not logged on the buttons will direct the user to the "Login" and "About" pages.
 If the user is logged in the buttons will direct them to the "Booking" and "Drinks" pages.

 #### Booking
 The Booking page allows users to request a particular type of seat in the bar for a particular time.